 This is because after the skin is inflamed, fibrous scar tissue will form over the wound to repair the wound site.
 Sometimes, these scar tissues grow excessively, resulting in an elevated bump over the original wound.

-Post Inflammatory Erythema often develop due to the dilation or damage of small blood vessels (called capillaries) near the surface of the skin.
+Post Inflammatory Erythema often develops due to the dilation or damage of small blood vessels (called capillaries) near the surface of the skin.
 They are generally caused by inflammation and trauma, such as picking or popping pimples.

 Post-inflammatory hyperpigmentation is often seen as dark spots on the face after acne has resolved.
 These marks are different from Post Inflammatory Erythema.
 They appear when the skin is healing, when the red marks fade away to leave a variety of discolouration spots that can be pink, red, brown or black.